UnixJunkie/daft/README.md

 commands the system should provide:

-put
+put # publish a file in the system

-mput # put for a directory
+mput # put for a directory, or put should be smarter

-bcast # send a file to all data nodes
+bcast # send a file to all nodes

-get
+get # retrieve a file from the system

-mget # get for a directory
+mget # get for a directory, or get should be smarter

-ls
+ls # list files that were published in the system

 ls_nodes # list data nodes

-ls_chunks # list all file chunks
+ls_chunks # list file chunks

-ls_local_chunks # list local chunks only
+ls_local_chunks # list local file chunks

 quit